nurpax/blog/posts/2013-01-04-note-to-self.md

 I recently implemented a To-Do app (the "Hello World" of web apps) using [AngularJS](http://angularjs.org/) on the frontend and [Snap](http://snapframework.com/) on the backend.
-If you haven't heard about AngularJS I highly recommend you to check it out -- it's got a very clean approach to developing modern single-page web apps.
+If you haven't heard about AngularJS, I highly recommend you to check it out -- it's got a very clean approach to developing modern single-page web apps.

 In my app, the Snap-based server was used mainly for authentication